MRNA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Moderna, Inc. Investors With Substantial Losses Have Opportunity To Lead Class A...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Moderna, Inc. ("Moderna" or "the Company") (NASDAQ: MRNA ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+23, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Moderna, Inc. (“Moderna” or“the Company”) (NASDAQ: MRNA) and certain of its officers.

 Class Definition